ioBroker/ioBroker.vis/README.md

 There is a helper widget "basic - Screen Resolution" that shows actual screen resolution and best suitable default view for this resolution.

+## Permissions System
+In the project management dialog, you can configure `read` and `write` permissions for each ioBroker user.

+The `read` flag means, that the project is accessible for this user in the Runtime.
+The `write` flag means, that the project is accessible for this user in the Edit Mode.

+When a new user is created via ioBroker Admin adapter, it will have both permissions by default.

 ## Settings
 ### Reload if sleep longer than
 There is a rule that after some disconnection period, the whole VIS page will be reloaded to synchronize the project.